-I am an Associate Professor in Ecological Remote Sensing at the University of Twente.
-I received my Ph.D. degree in Spatial Ecology from Wageningen University in 2009 and the MSc degree in GIS and Remote Sensing from the International Institute for Geo-information Science and Earth Observation (ITC) in 2003.
-My career includes 12 years working in the area of nature conservation before moving to university work.
-I teach postgraduate coursework in Remote Sensing and Statistics.
+Tiejun is an Associate Professor in Remote Sensing and Geospatial Ecology at the University of Twente.
+He holds a Ph.D. in Spatial Ecology from Wageningen University (2009) and an MSc in GIS and Remote Sensing from the International Institute for Geo-Information Science and Earth Observation (ITC, 2003).
+Before transitioning to academia, he spent 12 years in nature conservation and management, gaining hands-on experience that continues to inform his research and teaching.

 Organisations